-Our ranger team regularly find signs of Sumatran tigers while on patrol along the forest edge in very close proximity to forest edge communities.
-Since 2019 Sumatran Ranger Project has worked to support forest edge communities to mitigate and prevent human-tiger conflict.
-Tigers can prey on livestock that are usually grazed in plantations overnight.
-These plantations are hard up against the forest and cows make an easy meal for a hungry tiger.
-Loss of a single cow can represent a huge loss of income and rather than compensate owners for each loss of a cow which is costly and unsustainable, we have been working with communities to provide them with predator-proof livestock corrals in which to safely house their livestock overnight.
+Our ranger teams regularly find signs of Sumatran tigers whilst on patrol along the forest edge in and around forest edge communities.
+Since 2019 Sumatran Ranger Project has worked to support these communities to mitigate and prevent human-tiger conflict.
+Tigers can prey on livestock that are grazed in plantations overnight.
+These plantations are up against the forest and cows make an easy meal for a hungry tiger.
+Loss of a single cow can represent a significant income loss and rather than compensate owners for each loss which is costly and unsustainable, we have been working with communities to provide them with predator-proof livestock corrals in which to safely house their livestock overnight.
+This has positive consequences for tigers and humans.
 See Our Work for more information.